netscaler/cloud-native-getting-started/gcp/anthos/waf/lab-automation/PREREQUISITES.md

 ## GCP Project and APIs

 The following set of commands will create a new GCP project with the necessary API's enabled and service account credentials required to execute the lab automation.
-All credeitnals are stored in folder that is local to your machine and is ignored by git.
+All credentials are stored in folder that is local to your machine and is ignored by git.

 ```shell